zcentric/vector-operator/docs/vectoraggregator-crd.md

         matchLabels:
           app.kubernetes.io/name: vector
           app.kubernetes.io/component: aggregator
+  volumes:
+    - name: buffer
+      persistentVolumeClaim:
+        claimName: vector-buffer
+  volumeMounts:
+    - name: buffer
+      mountPath: /var/lib/vector/buffer
 ```

-This example deploys a highly available Vector aggregator with 3 replicas, distributed across availability zones, with defined resource limits and API enabled.
+This example deploys a highly available Vector aggregator with 3 replicas, distributed across availability zones, with persistent storage for buffers.
 The Vector operator will create a Deployment that ensures the specified number of Vector aggregator pods are running and properly distributed across the cluster.